 The American Geographical Society Library owns and cares for a number of important archives in the field of Geography.
-The more prominent archives are listed and described below.
-To discover other archival collections held at the AGSL, please utilize the Archival Resources in Wisconsin: Descriptive Finding Aids database.
+To discover all archival collections held at the AGSL, please utilize the Archival Resources in Wisconsin: Descriptive Finding Aids database.

 American Geographical Society Library and Map Department Archive

 - Link to detailed finding aids for the AGSL Archives and Manuscripts Collections

 - Link to Map Department and Library Records finding aids

 The American Geographical Society of New York Archive

 The American Geographical Society Archives consists of approximately 540 cubic feet (10,000 pounds) of materials, including documents, photographs, drawings, and artifacts relating to all of the great names in American exploration and the larger field of geography from the mid 19th century through most of the 20th.
 The archives are currently being processed through an Andrew Mellon Foundation grant awarded through the Council on Library and Information Resources.
 The archives were transferred under terms of a deposit agreement from New York City to Milwaukee in 2011.
 View the finding aid.